troysellers/sforceSlackInt/Slack Integration Guide.md

 Let's get started!

 ## 1 - Notify Slack Team of Opportunity Status Update
+Picture this, your project team is happily working away delivering for their customers while your Sales team is on the road, closing deals.
+The project team have a very active Slack channel that they use to keep on top of all the changing requirements for in flight projects, as well as helping them manage resourcing when changes happen.
+The team is always interested when deals move towards close, it helps them keep one eye on the resourcing pipeline.
+Lets build a simple integration to make it even easier for the project team to stay up to date.

 ### What you will do
 1. Create a Slack Team & Channel
 2. Add the Slack Webhook